hellerve/blog/wip/Hiring.md

                        with them for a long time”?
-I don’t believe that the focus should be whether you would go have drinks with this person after work—it’s great if you are able to be friends as well as colleagues, but what happens inside the office, emnotional and professional, is what you need to optimize for.
+I don’t believe that the focus should be whether you would go have drinks with this person after work—it’s great if you are able to be friends as well as colleagues–, but what happens inside the office, emnotional and professional, is what you need to optimize for.

                        On the other hand, I believe that if you think your colleagues’ personalities shouldn’t matter, and everyone
-                       should just get your act together and get over themselves you don’t know how humans work.
+                       should just get their act together and get over themselves, you don’t know how humans work.
 A good work place is good precisely because it has a personality, not for the lack of it—anything else would be inhuman.
-                       You’ll seomtimes need to think about the culture you have and the culture you want, and how to get from the one to the other, even if you don’t want to; humans are messy like that.
+                       You’ll sometimes need to think about the culture you have and the culture you want, and how to get from the one to the other, even if you don’t want to; humans are messy like that.